avaxman/Directional/docs/tutorial.md

 This functionality only works with face-based fields via ```IntrinsicFaceTangentBundle```.

 Vector-field guided surface parameterization is based on the idea of designing the *candidate* gradients of the parameterization functions (which are tangent vector fields on the surface) instead of the functions themselves.
 Thus, vector-set fields ($N$-Rosy, frame fields, and polyvector fields) that are to be used for parameterization (and subsequent remeshing) should be as *integrable* as possible: it should be possible to locally comb them into individual vector fields that are approximately gradients of scalar functions.
-Fields obtained by "as-smooth-as-possible" design methods (eg. [^ray_2008], [^knoppel_2013], [^diamanti_2014], [^Bommes_2009], [^panozzo_2014]) do not have this property in general.
+Fields obtained by "as-smooth-as-possible" design methods do not have this property in general.

 In modern methods, this is usually achieved by a smooth-and-reduce-curl approach, which is again doable by the PolyVector Iterations, and using the following projection functions: